-All Operating cost have been moved to the annual budget and are funded from the administration accounts
+All operating cost have been moved to the annual budget and are to include those not deductible as communications costs.

 CONTINGENCY FUND

 The purpose of the Contingency Fund is to provide (i) rate stabilization on an annual basis; and (ii) emergency funding for unforeseen increases in expenses or decreases in revenues.